-Now United Announce Search for New Member from Middle East and North Africa
+Now United and Pepsi® Announce Search for New Member from Middle East and North Africa

 The search will deepen links that Pepsi shares with Fuller and the innovative group, and emphasise the brand's enduring commitment to supporting emerging music artists in the region and globally.
 Now United also takes center stage in the international "For the Love of It" Pepsi campaign.